RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Results

-We evaluated the model's performance using leave-one-out cross-validation (LOOCV).
-For each fold, one patient's data was included in the test set, and the discriminative network was trained with the data from the remaining \(N_p-1\) patients.
-Subsequently, we performed 3 pseudo-random selections (inner folds) on the data of the test patient.
-In each inner fold, we fine-tuned the projection network using a portion of the test patient's data and assessed the model's performance using the remaining data.
+We assessed the model's performance using leave-one-out cross-validation (LOOCV).
+In each fold, the data from one participant served as the test set, while the network was trained on data from the remaining \(N-1\) participants.
+The training process involved two steps, as detailed in section \ref{model train}.

-We evaluated the performance of the RISE-iEEG model against state-of-the-art decoders in the 'unseen patient' setting.
-For the 'Singing vs. Music' classification task, RISE-iEEG achieved a test F1 score of 0.80 ± 0.05, outperforming HTNet (0.60 ± 0.12), EEGNet (0.67 ± 0.11), Random Forest (0.71 ± 0.07), and Minimum Distance (0.49 ± 0.23).
-In the 'Move vs. Rest' classification, RISE-iEEG attained a test F1 score of 0.74 ± 0.07, surpassing HTNet (0.62 ± 0.07), EEGNet (0.59 ± 0.06), Random Forest (0.59 ± 0.06), and Minimum Distance (0.55 ± 0.05).
-The results of these comparisons for each patient individually are illustrated in Fig. \ref{comparison models unseen} (A, B).
-As shown in this figure, RISE-iEEG notably outperformed other models in classifying data from 23 out of 29 patients in the 'Singing vs. Music' task and from 11 out of 12 patients in the 'Move vs. Rest' task.
+We evaluated the performance of the RISE-iEEG model against advanced decoders in the `unseen participant' setting.
+For the Singing vs. Music classification task, RISE-iEEG achieved a test F1 score of 0.80 {$\pm$} 0.05, outperforming HTNet (0.70 {$\pm$} 0.09), EEGNet (0.67 {$\pm$} 0.11), Random Forest (0.71 {$\pm$} 0.08), and Minimum Distance (0.49 {$\pm$} 0.23).
+In the Move vs. Rest classification, RISE-iEEG attained a test F1 score of 0.74 {$\pm$} 0.08, surpassing HTNet (0.68 {$\pm$} 0.07), EEGNet (0.59 {$\pm$} 0.06), Random Forest (0.57 {$\pm$} 0.06), and Minimum Distance (0.55 {$\pm$} 0.05).
+The results of these comparisons for each participant individually are illustrated in Fig. \ref{comparison models unseen} (A, B).
+As shown in this figure, RISE-iEEG notably outperformed other models in classifying data from 20 out of 29 participants in the Singing vs. Music task and from 9 out of 12 participants in the Move vs. Rest task.

-To determine the optimal data ratio for fine-tuning the projection network, we explored how model performance changes with different ratios of data split between the fine-tuning and test sets.
-As shown in Fig.\ref{comparison models unseen} (C, D), for both tasks, the model's performance improves as the size of the fine-tuning set increases.
-However, starting from a ratio of 60\%, the model's performance becomes almost constant, and at a ratio of 90\%, the model's performance decreases due to overfitting caused by the large size of the fine-tuning set.
+To determine the optimal data ratio for training the projection network in the second step, we explored how model performance changes with different ratios of data split between the training and test sets.
+As shown in Fig.\ref{comparison models unseen} (C, D), Performance improves with larger training data, remains consistent from 60\% to 80\%, but declines at 90\% due to overfitting.